Venture Trust was proud to be nominated for four awards in the year:

-In May 2013 Venture Trust was a finalist for 'Charity of the year' in the SCVO's Scottish Charity Awards.
+Venture Trust shortlisted 'Charity of the Year' in the SCVO's Scottish Charity Awards

 This recognises the importance of our Next Steps programme in helping women move away from crime and to begin to contribute positively to their communities.